CelyannCeard/2_Axis_CNC_Plotter/README.md

 </p>

 ## 📝 Overview
-This project was developed during my 3rd year of engineering studies at Polytech Lyon (Industrial Systems & Robotics)[cite: 6].
+This project was developed during my 3rd year of engineering studies at Polytech Lyon (Industrial Systems & Robotics).
 The goal was to design, manufacture, and assemble a 2-axis industrial machine.

 Our team built a versatile **XY Plotter** capable of two main functions:
 1.  **2D Drawing:** Accurately drawing complex shapes and texts on paper using a pen.